 The Geology & Geophysics Degree

-Geophysics students are interested in developing a quantitative understanding of the structure and dynamics of the Earth’s interior from the shallow crust to deep core.
-Courses in geophysics apply basic physical laws and processes, such as those governing gravity, magnetism, heat flow, and seismic wave propagation, to the study of the Earth.
-An undergraduate may choose to concentrate in geophysics, but professional employment in the field often requires an advanced degree.
-Most students who pursue advanced study and careers in geophysics major in geology, physics, mathematics, or engineering as undergraduates.
+Our geophysics students study the structure and dynamics of the Earth’s interior, developing a quantitative understanding of its mechanics from the shallow crust to deep core.
+Our courses in geophysics use basic physical laws and processes such as gravity, magnetism, heat flow, and seismic wave propagation to understand how the Earth works.
+Professional employment in geophysics often requires an advanced degree.
+Most students who pursue an advanced degree or career in geophysics major in geology, physics, mathematics, or engineering as undergraduates.

 Honors in the major